Post-quantum steering is a stronger-than-quantum resource for information processing: Formalities of steering scenarios

-}\,. \eeq Note that the transformation $T$ can be viewed as the process by which Bob characterises his system, which could be a post-quantum system, as a quantum system.
+\beq \InputIfFileExists{Diagrams/suggestion1.tikz}{}{ }\ \ = \ \ \InputIfFileExists{Diagrams/suggestion2.tikz}{}{ }\,. \eeq Note that the transformation $T$ can be viewed as the process by which Bob characterises his system, which could be a post-quantum system, as a quantum system.
 This could be incorporated into the state $s$ and we could view Bob as being given a quantum system to start with, this picture, however, is useful for later generalisations.